 CORRECTION: An earlier version of this story stated that the proposed area for the quarry is in an area of land zoned ‘agricultural.’
-In fact this area of land is partially located on agricultural land reserve and partially located on land zoned as ‘resource management,’ which allows for operations such as mining.
+In fact this area of land is located on land zoned as ‘resource management,’ which allows for operations such as mining.
+An earlier version of this story also stated that the ‘notice of work’ ad was placed in the April 5 edition of the Observer when it was placed in the March 29 edition.

 Intermittent drilling, blasting, extracting and crushing could be the new norm for a property between Agassiz and Harrison.